ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ## Network Layer
 Here comes the fun part.
 #### UserNetwork
-This model object is responsible for querying, updating, and login of UserData object.
+This model object is responsible for querying, updating, and log-in of UserData object.
 It executes all networking stuff for UserData object, and works as an interface of NetworkManager.
 ```
 protocol UserNetwork {